Is Creatine Good for Women? Where is Her Creatine?

 Different 3 creatine blends: in this blend, each type of creatine has a role to play.
 Monohydrate is the most used form of creatine, anhydrous provides additional creatine per gram, and AKG has antioxidant properties, which may also minimize fatigue.

-Increases absorption: with Magnapower (magnesium chelate), this supplement get your body to absorb creatine better.
+Increases absorption: with Magnapower (magnesium chelate), this product gets your body to absorb creatine better.

 Improves hydration: electrolytes in the product improve hydration.
 Sodium and potassium help to maintain the body hydrated, which is important because you’re already losing water and electrolytes when working out intensely.
-What’s more, you should drink more water when taking creatine, or it can cause some drawbacks (stomach cramps).
+What’s more, you should drink more water when taking creatine, or it can cause some drawbacks (stomach cramps) like after pre-workout.

 BPI Best Creatine is a thoughtfully designed supplement that may or may not work best with its creatine blend.
 This is a proprietary blend so knowing the exact amounts of creatine used is impossible, which is why I believe it’s a pricey product for what you get.
 Dozens of online reviews praise its effectiveness; I’ve used it many times before and I’ve noticed increased strength, power, and energy all with a reasonably good taste.
 Still, I’d prefer to see more specific ingredients with fewer fillers.